learn-co-curriculum/dsc-prework-intro/README.md

 ![done button](https://github.com/learn-co-curriculum/dsc-prework-intro/raw/b3feece3ce125ec15651b775bec2512afc72d276/images/done.png)

-## Prework Expectations for Students
+## Prep Expectations for Students

 ### Required Lesson Completion

-Prework is the first **required** element of our data science curriculum.
+Prep is the first **required** element of our data science curriculum.
 You are expected to complete, at minimum, all lessons through the end of the Statistical Measures section.

 The way we **measure** lesson completion is based on you **clicking the "Mark as done" button** (pictured above) for each lesson.
 Don't worry too much about understanding 100% of the lesson content, and feel free to click the button once you've made a reasonable attempt — you can always come back and re-read it later.

-The time you spend on each lesson (reading content, writing code, etc.) is up to you — in theory, you could click through the entire prework course and never actually do any of the lessons.
+The time you spend on each lesson (reading content, writing code, etc.) is up to you — in theory, you could click through the entire prep course and never actually do any of the lessons.
 But you should be aware, when we ask alumni and current students what they wish they had done differently, one of the most common answers is not investing enough time in these foundational skills!

 ### Required Post-Test